E1-CarpoolProject/carpool-multiagents/README.md

 Muliagent system that models a carpooling system in a city with one-way streets.
 Both the vehicles and the passengers have an initial position and a destination.
 The objective is to have all of them reach their destination, by reducing the amount of car movements.

+This system is deployed in an IBM Cloud Foundry instance.
+A Flask server serializes the state of all agents at each tick of the system and sends it to Unity for visualization.
+The Mesa embedded server was also used for 2D visualization.

 ## Simulation

 Several tests were done to benchmark the model.
 In the experiments, the independent variables were the number of cars and passengers.
 First, a control test in which all of the agents were vehicles and there were no passengers was executed.
 This is the no-carpool situation.
 Then, the number of passengers increased, while reducing the number of vehicles in such a way that the sum of passengers and vehicles remained constant.
 The number of total car movements was measured in each experiment.